-CMAP should assist municipalities in planning and investing in multijurisdictional transportation investments that support economic productivity.
+CMAP should assist local governments to plan for and invest in multijurisdictional transportation investments that best support economic productivity.

 CMAP, MPC, counties, and COGs should facilitate new partnerships between municipalities and develop materials illustrating the benefits of coordinating on shared economic development priorities.